 Personal cloud storage may seem very convenient for moving files from device to device, and employees will use their own cloud accounts because it is easier for them.
 The main issue with this type of storage is that it is also being used on the employee’s personal devices, which are not monitored or maintained by professional IT staff.
 An employee, or someone who has gained unauthorized physical access of the device, can easily steal company data or upload malicious code to the device and network without being detected.

-Use of personal cloud drives should be prohibited.
-Because employees are known to break the rules, and 87% of employees surveyed reportedly ignored company policy to not use personal cloud storage, you need a better solution.
 A common solution is to purchase a subscription to a service like OneDrive or DropBox for your business, which allows your team to use tools they are comfortable with and favour, but the data and account is owned and managed by the business.

 The cost of these services depends on how much data you intend to save to the cloud, and how many users there are.